Office of Science-Industry Partnerships

 Piliponsky and Aptahem are testing Apta-1 using cecal ligation and puncture (CLP)-induced sepsis models.
 They’ll also investigate how Apta-1 affects the secreting granulates of mast cells.
 Through these studies, Piliponsky and Aptahem aim to better understand the underlying mechanisms of Apta-1.

-Investigating a Group B Streptococcus Vaccine for Pregnant Women
+Partnering with Minervax to study a Group B Streptococcus Vaccine for Pregnant Women

 Dr. Lakshmi Rajagopal is collaborating with Minervax to study a Group B streptococcus (GBS) vaccine targeted to pregnant women.
 There’s a significant need for a GBS vaccine: At least 4 million maternal and infant GBS-related infections occur worldwide every year.
 GBS infection during pregnancy can lead to preterm delivery or stillbirth.
 And, in newborns, infection may result in sepsis, pneumonia or meningitis.